 25. Are there non-smoking areas on the ship?

 Virtually all dining rooms are smoke free as are designated areas in other public rooms onboard the ship.
 Check with your Cruise Guru regarding the individual cruise line’s policies.

 26. Can I celebrate a special occasion onboard?

 Absolutely!
 Most cruise lines will even treat you to a complimentary cake and a chorus of “Happy Whatever” to honour the occasion.
 Your birthday or anniversary can be more festive with champagne, flowers or canapés.
 You can even arrange for a special private party.
-Let our friendly Cruise Guru specialists know if you are celebrating an occasion and we can see what we are able to do for you!
+Contact us and let us know if you are celebrating an occasion and we can see what we are able to do for you!

 27. Is cruising for honeymooners?

 Without a doubt.
 Cruising offers an atmosphere that’s just right for romance…cozy dinners for two, strolling on deck at sunset, dancing the night away (even under the stars).
 Most lines provide special services —to champagne and breakfast in bed.